jlti-dev/ovpn_server/README.md

 ### File: /docker/ca.crt

 Can be mounted as read-only.

 This file is the certificate of your Certificate Authority and is crucial for the image to work.

 ### File: /docker/crl.pem

 Can be mounted as read-only.

 This file is the certificate revocation list and is crucial for the image to work.

 ### File: /docker/server.crt

 Can be mounted as read-only.

 This file is your server certificate and therefor is crucial for the image to work.
 It must be signed by the ca from /docker/ca.crt, however this is not checked.

 ### File: /docker/server.key

 Can be mounted as read-only.

 This file is your server private key and therefor is crucial for the image to work.

-It should be kept safe and a secret.
+_It should be kept safe and a secret._

 ### File: /docker/ovpn.conf

 Can be mounted as read-only.

 This file is your primary config file and therefor is crucial for the image to work.

+### File: /docker/ip-routes.txt

+Can be mounted as read-only.

+This file is a way to enable individual routing, to reach other subnets than those represented by OpenVPN.
+The file is line based, each line is prefixed by "ip route".
+A valid line would be:

+8.8.8.8 dev eth0

+8.8.8.8 via 8.8.4.4

 ### Folder: /docker/ccd